netbirdio/docs/docs/reference/netbird-commands.md

 :::

 ## Global flags
-`netbird` has a set of global flags that are available to every command.
+`netbird` has a set of global flags that are available in every command.
 They specify settings that are core or shared between two or more commands, e.g. `--setup-key` is used by `login` and `up` to authenticate the client against a management service.

 Below is the list of global flags:
 ```shell